cpkb-bluezoo/gonzalez/README.md

 The parser is a state machine that processes whatever data is available and buffers incomplete tokens.
 When the end of available data is reached, it returns control to the caller, who can then feed more data when it arrives.
 This makes Gonzalez ideal for integration with async I/O frameworks like the Gumdrop HTTP client.

+### DTD Parser

+Most XML documents in practice are standalone documents without DTDs.
+To minimize memory overhead for the common case, the DTD parser is a separate component that is loaded only when a DOCTYPE declaration is encountered.

+The DTD parser uses the same non-blocking architecture as the main parser.
+It receives DTD content via `receive(ByteBuffer)` and reports declarations through the standard SAX interfaces: DTDHandler for notations and unparsed entities, DeclHandler for element and attribute declarations, and LexicalHandler for comments and entity boundaries.

 ### Entity Resolution

 The biggest architectural challenge for a non-blocking XML parser is external entity resolution.
 Traditional SAX uses EntityResolver, which returns an InputSource that the parser then reads from synchronously.
 This is fundamentally a blocking operation.